EMILY HENNESSEY is a bold and dynamic performance storyteller who tells myths, epics, folktales and wondertales from across the world.

 Emily graduated in 2005 with a 1st class Master of Drama degree.
 She went on to work closely with Vayu Naidu, completing a storytelling apprenticeship and later working as Education Officer for Vayu Naidu Company.

-More recently, Emily has trained with Ben Haggarty and is honoured to be an emerging artist with the Crick Crack Club.
+More recently, Emily has trained with Ben Haggarty and is honoured to be an featured artist with the Crick Crack Club.
 Emily has also had the great privilege of training with Indian Pandvani performer, Ritu Verma.